nikukyugamer/simple-ga-reporting/README.md

 ## API configuration file
 - You must create Google Analytics API configuration file
-    - `YAML`
-    - You can give it any filename
 - Default filepath is `config/key_and_email.yml`
     - You can change filepath by argument with `create_ga_user` method
 - Sample is below